History of Insurance

 Health insurance also largely began in the 1900s, especially as healthcare became more specialized and expensive.
 As factories and other industries started to use more machinery, many people were injured on the job, giving rise to workers compensation in 1910.
 Also in the 1900s, many social insurance programs were enacted, including the Social Security Act in 1935 and Medicare in 1965.

-Before 1950, many state laws required insurance companies to specialize in particular kinds of coverage, but later, insurers were permitted to offer package policies that combined the various forms of coverage, such as homeowners insurance and liability.
+Before 1950, many state laws required insurance companies to specialize in particular kinds of coverage, but later, insurers were permitted to offer package policies that combined various forms of coverage, such as homeowners insurance and liability.
 Later, to increase competition, other types of companies besides insurance companies, such as banks, were permitted to sell insurance.

 The Conglomeration of Financial Services